Scorpions (South Africa): High-profile cases

 The Scorpions gained a reputation for investigating and prosecuting high-profile cases, sometimes involving high-ranking politicians of the ruling party, the African National Congress (ANC).
-The Scorpions lead the multi-year investigation into the Arms Deal, which began in 2001 or earlier and which led to the conviction on fraud and corruption charges of ANC politician Tony Yengeni and businessman Schabir Shaik, a close associate of Deputy President Jacob Zuma, who was himself ultimately charged with corruption.
+The Scorpions led the multi-year investigation into the Arms Deal, which began in 2001 or earlier and which led to the conviction on fraud and corruption charges of ANC politician Tony Yengeni and businessman Schabir Shaik, a close associate of Deputy President Jacob Zuma, who was himself ultimately charged with corruption.
 The investigation involved well-publicised raids at the houses of Shaik, Zuma, and former Transport Minister Mac Maharaj.
 The Congress of South African Trade Unions, the ANC's partner in the Tripartite Alliance, complained publicly about an 18 August 2005 raid at Zuma's home, alleging that the raids showed that the NPA "could be manipulated and influenced to take biased political decisions and act accordingly."
 Zuma later unsuccessfully challenged the legality of a raid on his former attorney's offices.
 At the time of the Scorpions' disbanding, they had reinstated corruption charges against Zuma.
 The last raid the Scorpions ever undertook was reportedly a major raid on BAE Systems premises in Pretoria and Cape Town in November 2008, linked to the Arms Deal probe.

 In 2003, the Scorpions prosecuted Winnie Madikizela-Mandela and her broker on fraud charges.
 In 2004, they arrested Mark Thatcher, son of former Prime Minister Margaret Thatcher, at his house in Cape Town, in relation to his suspected involvement in a coup attempt in Equatorial Guinea earlier that year.
 He pled guilty in the Cape Town High Court to contravening the Regulation of Foreign Military Assistance Act of 1998.
 In 2005, the Scorpions charged forty or more Members of Parliament (MPs), primarily ANC members, with fraud, in so-called "Travelgate."
 More than thirty MPs, including Bathabile Dlamini, were ultimately convicted on fraud or related charges.
 And, from 2006 or earlier, the Scorpions investigated National Police Commissioner and close Mbeki ally Jackie Selebi, also for corruption.
 Selebi was ultimately convicted, following a highly politicised trial – in the run-up to which the chief prosecutor, Gerrie Nel of the Scorpions, was himself arrested, and the head of the NPA, Vusi Pikoli, suspended.
 The Scorpions also investigated and charged mafia don Vito Palazzolo, mining magnate Billy Rautenbach, and – both on drug smuggling charges and on charges related to the death of ANC donor Brett Kebble – Glen Agliotti.